F2906699/ckfinder3-java/README.md

-# CKFinder 3 for Java !!  licenseName  and licenseKey is OK!
+# CKFinder 3 for Java !!     licenseName and  licenseKey  are verified successful！

 ## Run the demo application